miniMinn24/miniMinn24/README.md

 ## About Me

 I'm Minn Maung Maung and 16 years old.
-I'm a beginner who just got into IT months ago, currently joining NCC L4DC and loves about security related fields.
-I have no specific skills yet, but I want to network with same tech enthusiasts to learn anything from them, and have a goal to work in Cybersecurity (blue teaming).
+I'm a beginner who just got into IT months ago, currently joining **NCC L4DC** and loves about security related fields.
+I have no specific skills yet, but I want to network with same tech enthusiasts to learn anything from them, and have a goal to work in **Cybersecurity** *(Blue Team)*.

 - 🔰 A beginner to IT.
 - 🐧 A Linux enjoyer, loves everything about a cute little penguin.